BobIT37/WebdriverTestCases/README.md

     </configuration>
 </plugin>
 ```
-- java: package org.testng does not exist ---> If you have this error on the console, delete <scope>test<scope> from TestNG dependencies
+- java: package org.testng does not exist ---> If you have this error on the console, delete test scope from TestNG dependencies
 ```
 <!-- https://mvnrepository.com/artifact/org.testng/testng -->
 <dependency>